#40seconds: why – and how – we need to talk about suicide in our workplaces

-There are some other recognized high-risk factors; for example, those who have been recently bereaved, those with an underlying mental illness such as bipolar disorder and schizophrenia, and the risk is significantly higher among the lesbian, gay, bisexual and transgender community.
+There are some other recognized high-risk factors; for example, those who have been recently bereaved, and those with an underlying mental illness such as bipolar disorder and schizophrenia, and the risk is significantly higher among the lesbian, gay, bisexual, and transgender community.

 Why we need to bring mental health conversations into the workplace